Wiesenburg Castle

 The Wiesenburg Castle (Burg Wiesenburg or Schloss Wiesenburg) is a castle located in the Wiesenburg district of Wildenfels, Germany, on a hill overlooking the eastern shore of the Mulde river.
 The castle protects the bridge across the Mulde to Schönau and Wildenfels.

 Structure

-Today's castle arose out of a medieval castle, the construction of which probably began around the year 1200.
+The modern structure arose out of a medieval castle, the construction of which probably began around the year 1200.
 The castle was first mentioned in a document dated 1251.
 The building was expanded in the 14th century.

 The only remains of the original castle are a part of the round keep, remnants of the castle wall, and a moat.
-Today's courtyard, with its timber construction and the octagonal gate tower, were developed when the castle was reconstructed in 1664 after the Thirty Years' War.
+The modern courtyard, with timber construction and a octagonal gate tower, were developed when the castle was reconstructed in 1664 after the Thirty Years' War.